 Duration and frequency of treatment depends on the complaint and the person's ability to change.
 Acute problems may require one to three visits over two weeks, whereas a course of acupuncture for a chronic problem may require 12 treatments, these are one a week for four weeks and then depending on the pain or issue over a three month period, to see positive results.

 Herbal tonics for restoring healthy internal organ function may require weeks of use, whereas herbs for colds and flu can show good results in hours.
-Generally we say that for each year you have had the problem will take a month of herbal treatment.
-Ie Constipated for 12 months may take a month to rectify.
+Generally we say that each year you have had the problem will require a month of herbal treatment.
+For example, constipated for 12 months may take a month to rectify.

 Each treatment is tailored to your own symptoms and individual body's functioning.
 Because it is a gentle, non-invasive therapy acupuncture may take several sessions to be effective depending on the condition being treated, and every body responds differently.